-- 63.2.1 The turbocharger and compressor shall hereinafter be referred to as 'compressor'. - 63.2.2 The regulations in force concerning the air restrictor and marking remain applicable (Articles 254-6.1 and 255-5.1.8.3 of Appendix J). - 63.2.3 The compressor fitted to the car and one spare compressor will be checked and sealed at pre-rally scrutineering. - 63.2.4 The compressors will be marked with the car's number for use exclusively on that car. - 63.2.5 All used compressors must remain sealed from pre-rally scrutineering until the end of the rally in order that scrutineers may check their conformity. - 63.2.6 The above rules are also compulsory for all cars whose compressors are not equipped with an air restrictor.
-In this case, the compressors will be marked only for the purpose of counting them.
+- 63.2.1 The turbocharger and compressor shall hereinafter be referred to as 'compressor'. - 63.2.2 The regulations in force concerning the air restrictor and marking remain applicable (Articles 254-6.1 and 255-5.1.8.3 of Appendix J). - 63.2.3 The compressor fitted to the car and one spare compressor will be checked and sealed with seals bearing the same number at pre-rally scrutineering. - 63.2.4 The compressors will be assigned to the car's number for use exclusively on that car. - 63.2.5 All used compressors must remain sealed from pre-rally scrutineering until the end of the rally in order that scrutineers may check their conformity. - 63.2.6 The above rules are also compulsory for all cars whose compressors are not equipped with an air restrictor.
+In this case, the compressors will be marked only for the purpose of counting them. - 63.2.7 For R5 cars, the homologated FIA boost control system (pop-off valve, see FIA Technical List n°43) must be checked and sealed (as per Article 261 from Appendix J) at pre-event scrutineering.
+It must remain sealed until the end of the rally except with approval from the FIA Technical delegate.